-As a second step of its classification process, the Group assesses the contractual terms of the financial assets to identify whether they meet the SPPI test.
+The Group assesses the contractual terms of the financial assets to identify whether they meet the SPPI test.

 'Principal' for the purpose of this test is defined as the fair value of the financial asset at initial recognition and may change over the life of the financial asset (for example, if there are repayments of principal or amortisation of the premium/discount).